etan18/Obsidian-Notes/Math/Probability/hidden markov models.md

 #cs188

-Hidden Markov Models provide use [[conditional probability]] to reason about some *sequence of observations over time*.
+Hidden Markov Models use [[conditional probability]] to reason about some *sequence of observations over time*.
 HMMs are an improvement over [[markov chains]] because they are able to update the probability distribution of a [[rational agent]] after observing new events.
 ### structure
 Say we have a random variable $X$.
 At each time step $t$, we sample from $X$ and notate that observation $X_t$, but we can use previous observation $X_{t-1}$ to update our probability distribution $P$.